 Average TI Allowance per Square Foot by Building Class

 To round out this analysis of TI allowances we also took a look at the simplest comparison of all – Class A versus Class B space.
-As the chart makes clear, Class A office spaces receive a higher TI allowance on average ($10.54 per sf more in 2021).
+As the chart makes clear, Class A office spaces receive a higher TI allowance on average ($10.54 per square foot more in 2021).
 Some of this difference can be explained due to new construction being included in the Class A averages.

 Another explanation of the difference is that Class A tenants more regularly undergo extensive buildout projects than their Class B counterparts.
 Class A spaces also achieve higher asking rental rates than class B spaces, so landlords have the flexibility to offer a higher TI allowance without reducing the NEBR below target levels.